inform-us/requirements_specifications/informus/rules/Airway Plan.md

 - an ICU Airway Plan is only deemed COMPLETED if option A OR option B is met

 **Option A** <br>
-- Airway [Row ID 24499] completed - this will return one of the follwoing options: Natural Airway / Endotracheal Tube / Percutaneous Tracheostomy / Surgical Tracheostomy / Laryngectomy / Other and have a _dt stamp
+- Airway [Row ID 24499] completed - this will return one of the following options: Natural Airway / Endotracheal Tube / Percutaneous Tracheostomy / Surgical Tracheostomy / Laryngectomy / Other and have a _dt stamp
 - AND DAS Generic Airway Plan [Row ID 24498] = YES and has a dt stamp

 **Option B** <br>